totalfreak/web-miniproject-client/Report/paper.md

 # Introduction

 This website was built using EmberJS, and the accompanying server was built using node.js the database is a noSQL mongoDB cluster hosted on atlas.
+There is also a dash of ajax, for making the *POST* request.

 ## Emberjs